Use the Microsoft 365 admin center to manage your subscription

 Click Health > Message center, and select messages to get more information.

-Having a problem with your Customer Engagement apps service?
+Having a problem with your service?
 You can create a support request to get the issue resolved.

 More information: Contact Technical Support

-Each user signs in to Customer Engagement apps with an Office 365 user ID (more precisely, an Azure Active Directory user ID, see the following Note).
-Access to Customer Engagement apps is controlled through the Office 365 user ID.
+Each user signs in to model-driven apps in Dynamics 365 with an Office 365 user ID (more precisely, an Azure Active Directory user ID, see the following Note).
+Access to model-driven apps in Dynamics 365 is controlled through the Office 365 user ID.

-You use the Microsoft 365 admin center to add, edit, and delete Customer Engagement apps users and to reset passwords.
+You use the Microsoft 365 admin center to add, edit, and delete users and to reset passwords.

-Customer Engagement apps uses Azure Active Directory as its identity provider.
-You access Customer Engagement apps through an Azure Active Directory user ID that is created and managed in the Microsoft 365 admin center.
+Model-driven apps in Dynamics 365 use Azure Active Directory as its identity provider.
+You access model-driven apps in Dynamics 365 through an Azure Active Directory user ID that is created and managed in the Microsoft 365 admin center.
 For simplicity, we’ll refer to the Azure Active Directory user ID as the Office 365 user ID in this documentation.

 If your company uses on-premises Active Directory for user identity, you have options that can simplify user management such as providing a single sign-on experience for your users.
 More information: Manage user account synchronization